tuxpeople/tf-azure-k3s/simple-single-node-k3s/README.md

-# Create a single node k3s cluster in Azure
+# Create a simple single node k3s cluster in Azure

 1. Clone this repository
 2. (Optional) create a tfvars file in the infra directory like this: